coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 * It creates tools like RSpec and Jbehave
 * It realises that specifying scenarios is the key to driving test-driven development
+* It evolves into a methodology for facilitating the transmission of requirements from customer to developer through scenarios  that can be automated.